microsoft/BotBuilder-Samples/csharp_dotnetcore/1.Console-EchoBot/README.md

-This sample shows a simple echo bot and demonstrates the bot working as a console app using the console adapter.
+This sample shows a simple echo bot and demonstrates the bot working as a console app using a sample console adapter.
 # Concepts introduced in this sample
 ## What is a bot?
 A bot is an app that users interact with in a conversational way using text, graphics (cards), or speech.
 It may be a simple question and answer dialog, or a sophisticated bot that allows people to interact with services in an intelligent manner using pattern matching, state tracking and artificial intelligence techniques well-integrated with existing business services.